-In addition to his academic research, Professor Cooley serves on several international advisory and policy committees (see below); he also has testified for the United States Congress about the politics surrounding the Manas air base in Kyrgyzstan and allegations of corruption in fuel contracting practices.
-Cooley's opinion pieces have appeared New York Times, Wall Street Journal, Foreign Affairs and The Washington Quarterly and he regularly provides commentary to international media outlets on Eurasia-related topics.
-His research has been supported by fellowships and grants from the Open Society Foundations, Carnegie Corporation, Smith Richardson Foundation and the German Marshall Fund of the United States, among others.
-Cooley earned both his M.A.
-(1995) and Ph.D.
-(1999) from Columbia University.
-Cooley is a Faculty Representative to Barnard College's Board of Trustees.
+In addition to his academic research, Professor Cooley serves on several international advisory boards and has testified for the United States Congress and the US-China Economic and Security Review Commission.
+Cooley's opinion pieces have appeared in New York Times, Foreign Policy and Foreign Affairs and his research has been supported by fellowships and grants from the Open Society Foundations, Carnegie Corporation, and the German Marshall Fund of the United States, among others.
+Cooley earned both his MA and Ph.D. from Columbia University.

 External actors and regional relations in Eurasia and Central Asia

 Politics of United States and Russian overseas military bases